prebid/identity-gatekeeper/proposals/PARRROT.md

 TERN argues that second price auctions are more secure and simpler overall than are first price auctions.
 PARRROT does not take a stance here, but instead allows the publisher to determine how the auction is managed allowing for either first or second price as needed.

 #### Third party tags
 TERN proposes supporting reporting to third parties.
-PARRROT could be expanded to allow for third party reporting configuration within the DoveKey store.
+PARRROT could be expanded simliarly to allow for third party reporting.

 ### DoveKey

-[DoveKey](https://github.com/google/rtb-experimental/tree/master/proposals/dovekey) modifies key aspects of TURTLEDOVE and Sparrow, including modifications to the sparrow gatekeeper, and where interest group bids are cached.
+Google recently released a new proposal named [DoveKey](https://github.com/google/rtb-experimental/tree/master/proposals/dovekey) which "simplifies the bidding and auction aspects of TURTLEDOVE by introducing a third-party KEY-value server."

+DoveKey improves [TURTLEDOVE](https://github.com/WICG/turtledove/) so that interest group ads can be updated in real time and ad quality controls can be respected.
+While there are still some outstanding questions about its feasibility we think its a step in the right direction.

 It still assumes that the final auction is run by the browser, which we believe should be run by the publisher.

 ### Sparrow
 [Sparrow](https://github.com/WICG/sparrow/) modifies TURTLEDOVE by bringing several functions out of the browser and onto a trusted server.
 Those functions are: